WellFiredDevelopment/dotGuacamoleDocumentation/sphinx/source/api/interfaces/interface_wellfired_guacamole_iview.rst

     **Description**

-        The maximum size a view can have.
+        The maximum size a view can have with padding included.

 .. _interfacewellfired_guacamole_iview_1a3f6f14116b6c5112a5b6f8c66e8145e5: